 The Bonn Agreement covers the Greater North Sea and its Wider Approaches.
 This area includes the North Sea proper, the Skagerrak, the English Channel and its approaches and other waters comprising the Irish Sea, the Celtic Sea, the Malin Sea, the Great Minch, the Little Minch, part of the Norwegian Sea, and parts of the North East Atlantic.

-The North Sea is divided into different zones where the responsibility for the surveillance and assessment of incidents is assigned to Bonn Agreement members.…Read
+The North Sea is divided into different zones where the responsibility for the surveillance and assessment of incidents is assigned to Bonn Agreement members.
+The Agreement operates with a rolling chair and each Contracting Party takes on the role of…Read

 The Bonn Agreement may also grant observer status to other States or International Intergovernmental Organisations.…Read